moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 EXPOSE 9999
 ```

-##### GitHub work flows
+#### Update GitHub actions work flows

-Assuming the app uses the GitHub workflows from AP, the following parameters for helm installation are required in both the `build-push-deploy-dev.yml` and `build-push-deploy-prod.yml` github action workflow files:
+Assuming the app uses the GitHub actions workflows from AP, the following parameters for helm installation are required in both the `build-push-deploy-dev.yml` and `build-push-deploy-prod.yml` github action workflow files:

 ```
 WebApp.AlternativeHealthCheck.enabled="true"